aborroy/alfresco-genai/alfresco-ai/alfresco-ai-model/README.md

 This folder includes following projects:

-* [genai-model-repo](genai-model-repo) defines a custom Alfresco content model to store summaries, terms and prompts to be deployed in Alfresco Repository
+* [genai-model-repo](genai-model-repo) defines a custom Alfresco content model to store summaries, descriptions, terms and prompts to be deployed in Alfresco Repository
 * [genai-model-share](genai-model-share) defines forms and configuration fot the custom Alfresco content model

 ```